Nordic nRF52 Development Kit and Raspberry Pi 3 Build-it-Yourself Kit Quick Start Guide

 You should see both your streams now.

-Step 4: Linking your Raspberry Pi Nordic nRF52 to Medium One
+Step 4.
+Link your Raspberry Pi Nordic nRF52 to Medium One

 In this step, we will use the Raspberry Pi to find the device address of your Nordic nRF52.
 You will need to save this information for the next step, to tell the Raspberry Pi how to find your Nordic nRF52.